Gyabhu/Movie-details-app/README.md

 * Press 'p' to set password before creating new details.

-* Please make changes in connection.py file your database credentials as needed.
+* Please make changes in connection.py file to match your database credentials.

 * Install pyscopg2 for Database connection.
 ```bash